Withdrawal/Leave of Absence

 Leaves of Absence or Withdrawals

-Students who wish to withdraw from all classes for the term or withdraw permanently from the University must notify their education or psychology academic advisor in writing using their Pepperdine e-mail account.
-Your withdrawal date will be determined as the earliest date that GSEP is aware you stopped attending all classes.
+If you wish to withdraw from all classes for the term or withdraw permanently from the University, you must notify their education or psychology academic advisor in writing using your Pepperdine e-mail account.
+Your withdrawal date will be determined as the earliest date GSEP was aware that you stopped attending classes.

 Financial Aid Adjustments

 The federal government provides financial aid offices with a schedule that is used to determine how much of your Title IV funds you have earned if you take a leave of absence or withdraw.